-To schedule a Code Review, you simple have to reach out to our SWAT team who will kick off the process from there.
+To schedule a Code Review, you simply have to reach out to our SWAT team who will kick off the process from there.
 Our goal will be to provide a detailed report with our feedback and recommendations.
 As we need to ensure that we get the code reviewed by the right expert, it may take up to 20 business days to complete the review from the time the request is approved by our SWAT team.

 Maybe it’s Architectural Advising you’re looking for?

 Architectural Advising is guidance and recommendations for a client or an agency that plans on doing a new development project in Umbraco.
-It can also be an existing website which needs to undergo major changes in functionality where you would like our opinion on the architecture before you apply it.
+It can also be an existing website that needs to undergo major changes in functionality where you would like our opinion on the architecture before you apply it.